top of page

 Historic nudist photo

-Maybe the former manager had done some big song and dance about the lucrative untapped potential of place, inflated figures and all -- "The upside potential's enormous!"
-Then took the money and ran.
+How did the protracted negotiations go?
+No idea.
+Maybe the former manager did some big song and dance about the lucrative untapped potential of place, possibly inflated figures and all -- "The upside potential's enormous!" -- then took the money and ran.
 Possibly she railed how "Everyone hates clothing-optional except for a few low-spending, kinky locals; it's killing business, I tell ya..."

-Then again, maybe she didn't have to say anything, the place practically selling itself.
+Maybe she didn't have to say anything, the place selling itself.

 Maui little beach clothes-free rregulars